-Rather silly, I suppose, but one of my enduring memories of the Minnesota Renaissance Fair is the cheese soup in a bread bowl.
+It's rather silly, I suppose, but one of my enduring memories of the Minnesota Renaissance Fair is the cheese soup in a bread bowl.
 Back in college it was a fall ritual to road trip from Superior down to Shakopee and spend a day roaming around the fair grounds.
 We didn't have much money, but everyone pitched in for gas and the shows on the grounds were free.
-Puke and Snot (a comedy act) were a perennial favorite.
 They had a wide variety of foods, but cheese soup in a bread bowl was something I almost always indulged in.
-I hadn't had any in years, until the winter of 2007-2008 when I saw it on the menu at a local restaurant.
-It was so good that I really wanted to have it again, but we don't go out to eat very often, so I figured why not make it at home?
-Enter the internet.
-I love online recipe searches.
-Now we don't have to wait for the fair to enjoy cheese soup in homemade bread bowls.

 - 5 tablespoons butter